symfony/symfony-docs/cookbook/form/dynamic_form_generation.rst

 or if an existing product is being edited (e.g. a product fetched from the database).

 Suppose now, that you don't want the user to be able to change the ``name`` value once the object has been created.
-To do this, you can rely on Symfony's :ref:`Event Dispatcher <book-internals-event-dispatcher>` system to analyze the data on the object and modify the form based on the Product object's data.
+To do this, you can rely on Symfony's :doc:`Event Dispatcher </components/event_dispatcher/introduction>` system to analyze the data on the object and modify the form based on the Product object's data.
 In this entry, you'll learn how to add this level of flexibility to your forms.